Darxo/Hardened/README.md

 - Display tooltips for the effects for all common settlement Situations
 - Items that you bought or sold can now be sold or bought back for the exact same price as long as you didn't leave the town
 - Add Setting (on) for displaying and adjusting a Waypoint that indicates, where your character on the world map is currently moving to
-- Settlements now display a tooltip showing how many days ago you last visited that location
 - The Tavern now displays to you how many rumors you received so far
 - Display terrain type name and day/night status in the subtitle of combat dialog
 - Display Noble Faction Banner in the tooltip of Mercenary Parties